SVGoogle/Text-Mining-News-Articles/README.md

 ![Proportions 2020](./Results/covid19_proportion_2020.png "Proportion of COVID-19 Related Articles") It can be seen that BBC News has almost the same proportions with ~21% of articles related to COVID-19.

 The figure below shows the monthly proportions of all articles.
-Data from December month is not complete and is excluded.
+Data from December is not complete and thus is excluded.
 ![Monthly Proportions](./Results/covid19_proportion_monthly_2020.png "Monthly Proportion of COVID-19 Related Articles")

-It can be seen that it took some time (January, February) before the new coronavirus reached higher interest (March, April, May) and response was taken more seriously.
-Especially, the observed a lag must be considered taking into account that the first news about a novel coronavirus started to circulate in late December of 2019.
+It can be seen that it took some time (January, February) before Coronavirus reached higher interest (March, April, May) and response was taken more seriously.
+The observed lag must be considered taking into account that the first news about the novel coronavirus started to circulate in late December of 2019.
-This timeline developemnt coincides with the World Health Organization's (WHO) announcement on 11 March 2020 when WHO labelled the coronavirus outbreak a pandemic.
+This timeline developement coincides with the World Health Organization's (WHO) announcement on 11 March 2020 when WHO labelled the coronavirus outbreak a pandemic.

 >### Analysis Summary
 >- Average proportion of English Online News Outlets articles related to COVID-19 in 2020 is **~21%**